Luigi Negri (bishop): Biography

 Born on 26 November 1941 in Milan, Negri attended the Liceo classico Giovanni Berchet, where he was taught by Luigi Giussani, among others.
 In 1965, he graduated from the Università Cattolica del Sacro Cuore with a degree in philosophy.
 On 28 June 1972, he was ordained a priest by Giovanni Colombo.

 On 17 March 2005, Negri was named Bishop of San Marin-Montefeldro by Pope John Paul II, succeeding Paolo Rabitti.
 His episcopal ordination took place on 7 May in the Milan Cathedral and was led by Dionigi Tettamanzi.
 Fifteen days later, he officially took office in the Duomo di Pennabilli.
 On 1 December 2012, he was named Archbishop of Ferrara-Comacchio by Pope Benedict XVI.
 On 3 March 2013, he took possession of the Archdiocese in the Ferrara Cathedral.
-He resigned due to age limit on 15 February 2017 and was succeeded by Gian Carlo Perego.
+He resigned due to the age limit on 15 February 2017 and was succeeded by Gian Carlo Perego.

 Negri died in Milan on 31 December 2021, at the age of 80.